Can't find the answer to your question? Contact us!

 The best way to help these cats is to establish a properly managed colony by TNR-ing (see What is TNR?) the cats who are not adoptable, and finding homes for those who are adoptable or who have got lost and can be returned to their home.
 Then organize volunteers to provide food and fresh water for the colony on a daily or alternate day schedule.
 The volunteers and the cats will get to know each other.
 The cats will begin to appear as if by magic when they hear the sound of the volunteer's car pull up to deliver food!

-TNR stands for "Trap, Neuter and Return" (some people prefer the term "Release" instead of "Return").
-TNR is a program in which unsocialized and unadoptable cats living our communities are humanely trapped, sterilized so they can't produce more kittens, vaccinated, ear-tipped (to show they have been fixed) and then returned to where they were trapped so that thay may continue to live out their lives in peace.
+TNR stands for "Trap, Neuter and Return".
+TNR is a program in which unsocialized and unadoptable cats living our communities are humanely trapped, sterilized so they can't produce more kittens, vaccinated, ear-tipped (to show they have been fixed) and then returned to where they were trapped so that they may continue to live out their lives in peace.

 Take a look at our TNR Basics guide.
 You can borrow humane traps from us for which we require a refundable deposit.
 IMPORTANT: You must make spay/neuter appointments for the cats you want to trap before you attempt to trap them.
 Otherwise you may be stuck with cats in traps and nowhere to take them to be fixed!

 Yes.
 The Cat House on the Kings is a qualified 501(c)(3) tax-exempt charity.
-Our EIN is 27-0015288.
+Our Tax ID is 27-0015288.
 Please note, however, that although donations are tax-exempt, surrender fees (see Is my surrender fee tax deductible?) in particular are not tax exempt.

 Our recent financial statements are available online.